-The Angel’s Kiss sounds like the sweetest drink ever, as one would expect an angel’s kiss to be.
+The Angel’s Kiss sounds like the sweetest drink ever, as one would expect it to be.
 It is darker and naughtier, in fact, than one would expect, with moderately sweet, layered flavours of chocolate, cherries and cream.
 The Angel’s Kiss is best served as an after dinner drink, and many enjoy it in place of dessert for a bit of a kick.

 A cocktail with a name like that becomes significantly more popular near the Christmas holiday season, and its romantic name and sweet tastes make it a favourite dessert cocktail for lovers at Valentine’s Day as well.